thecravenone/blog.seemsgood.com/content/posts/2025-06-26-family-visit-seattle-2025.md

 # Day 3: Capitol Hill and Market Day

-I met my parents in Captiol Hill and dad said he'd like a little snack for breakfast.
+I met my parents in Capitol Hill and dad said he'd like a little snack for breakfast.
 Cool bookstores were already on the to-do list, so we started at Little Oddfellows inside of [Elliot Bay Book Company](https://www.elliottbaybook.com/).
 Our next stop was my favorite used book store, [Twice Sold Tales](https://www.twicesoldtales.com/).

 We headed into downtown, starting at [Waterfront Park](https://waterfrontparkseattle.org/the-park/).
 Usually this would include a walk along much of the waterfront but it was a grey day with nothing happening on Pier 62, so we headed for some shopping.